Dwelling: A Wellness App

 Undergraduate students frequently catastrophise.

 University is a high-risk period for stress (Abrams, 2022).
-Many students experience catastrophisation (spiralling), as exemplified by the current 'crashing out' trend on Tiktok, which leads to irratioinal decision making and lower levels of mental health.
+Many students experience catastrophisation (spiralling), as exemplified by the current 'crashing out' trend on Tiktok and Instagram in early 2025.

 However, students rarely engage in these during catastrophisation.